-- 8.2 Private drives and garages are often included on the plots due to their larger size and location.
+- 3.81 Private drives and garages are often included on the plots due to their larger size and location.
 There is some variety in built form, especially due to extensions and adaption.
-Buildings are often 1-2 storeys in height and are relatively wide. - 8.3 The appearance and detail are often representative of the style of the time with a mix of Georgian, Victorian and mid-20th century.
+Buildings are often 1-2 storeys in height and are relatively wide. - 3.82 The appearance and detail are often representative of the style of the time with a mix of Georgian, Victorian and mid-20th century.
 The latter sometimes comprise of simple single-storey bungalows.
-Older properties tend to be substantial with a deliberate order and design, whereas more recent homes tend to be more plain and simple.
+Older properties tend to be substantial with a deliberate order and design, whereas more recent homes tend to be plainer and more simple.